If your school-going child isn’t participating in sports, he or she may be missing out on opportunities for personal growth.

-“In my clinic each day, I see lots of students from both our local and international schools, with their parents in tow.
+In my clinic each day, I see lots of students from both our local and international schools, with their parents in tow.
 At some point during the consultation, the Singaporean parent will ask, ‘Dr Tan, can you write my son an MC [medical certificate] to excuse him from PE [physical education] and sports?
 At the same time, can you also ask the school to allow him to use the lift?’… Many doctors will tell you that these are common scenarios.

 I see students from our international schools as well, such as the United World College and the Singapore American School.
 No, it’s not the MC that they are after.
 Rather, they want me to sort out their injuries so that they can continue and finish the baseball season and be fully fit before the swimming season begins!
-It is very common for students from the international schools to do multiple sports—with full support from their parents.”
+It is very common for students from the international schools to do multiple sports—with full support from their parents.

-Higher self-esteem.
-“Over the years that followed my ‘discovery’ of running, my self-confidence grew, and feeding off the accomplishments I achieved in sports—setting new personal bests, winning a little local race, surviving the setbacks of injuries and marathons gone wrong—I discovered a capacity within myself that I never knew I had,” writes Mina Samuels in her book Run Like A Girl: How Strong Women Make Happy Lives.
+“Over the years that followed my ‘discovery’ of running, my self-confidence grew, and feeding off the accomplishments I achieved in sports—setting new personal bests, winning a little local race, surviving the setbacks of injuries and marathons gone wrong—I discovered a capacity within myself that I never knew I had,” writes author and athlete Mina Samuels in her book Run Like A Girl: How Strong Women Make Happy Lives.
 “I wasn’t just physically stronger than I expected, I thought of myself as a different person, as someone with more potential, broader horizons, bigger possibilities.
 I saw that I could push myself and take risks, not just in sports, but elsewhere, too.”

 One participant reported trying to “get 1% better every day,” while another was said to be incorporating more routine into studying as a result of prioritisation and time management skills gained from the camp.
 A third study participant who sustained an injury after the camp told his mother, “If I can get through that [camp], I can get through anything.”